alisonfahy/ProjectTwoWhiteboard/README.md

 Whiteboard Studio

 We created an online whiteboard, which can be used by mulitple people in realtime.
-Boards can be downloaded so you can enjoy them any time!
+Boards can be downloaded so you can enjoy them anytime!

 NPM's used: sequelize, express, body-parser, mysql2, socket.io